muralisc/bank2ledger-cli/README.md

 > Ledger is a powerful, double-entry accounting system that is accessed from the UNIX command-line.

+However to use it we need out transactions to be encoded in ledger format.
+This tool lets us do that for any bank / finance handlers (Insurance, Stock Brokers) who can furnish a csv of transactions

 ### How does it work

 For a transaction snippet from Monzo csv: